Afghan envoy calls on COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Dr Hazrat Omar Zakhilwal, Afghanistan’s Ambassador to Pakistan, called on Chief of Army Staff (COAS) General Qamar Javed Bajwa at the GHQ on Wednesday, says an ISPR press release.

-During the meeting matters of mutual interest including security situation in the region/Afghanistan were discussed.
-Ambassador thanked COAS for his efforts in improving bilateral relations.
+RAWALPINDI: Afghan ambassador to Pakistan, Dr Hazrat Omar Zakhilwal Wednesday called on COAS Gen Qamar Javed Bajwa at the General Headquarters.
+During the meeting, matters of mutual interest including security situation in Afghanistan and region came under discussion.
+The ambassador thanked COAS for his efforts in improving bilateral relations.

-RAWALPINDI: Dr Hazrat Omar Zakhilwal, Afghanistan’s Ambassador to Pakistan, called on Chief of Army Staff (COAS) General Qamar Javed Bajwa at the GHQ on Wednesday, says an ISPR press release.

-During the meeting matters of mutual interest including security situation in the region/Afghanistan were discussed.
-Ambassador thanked COAS for his efforts in improving bilateral relations.
+RAWALPINDI: Afghan ambassador to Pakistan, Dr Hazrat Omar Zakhilwal Wednesday called on COAS Gen Qamar Javed Bajwa at the General Headquarters.
+During the meeting, matters of mutual interest including security situation in Afghanistan and region came under discussion.
+The ambassador thanked COAS for his efforts in improving bilateral relations.

 Comments